Skip to content

 Now that you have the Kotlin/Java SDK installed and set up, you can make a simple program to test your installation.
 For example, the following code makes a request to return information about your Nylas application.

-Authenticate end users
+Authenticate users

 The Nylas APIs use OAuth 2.0 and let you choose to authenticate using either an API key or access token.
 For more information about authenticating with Nylas, see the Authentication guide.

-In practice, Nylas’ REST API simplifies the OAuth process to two steps: redirecting the end user to Nylas, and handling the auth response.
+In practice, Nylas’ REST API simplifies the OAuth process to two steps: redirecting the user to Nylas, and handling the auth response.

-Redirect end user to Nylas
+Redirect user to Nylas

 Handle the authentication response